yuki-2025/llama3-8b-fine-tuning-math/README.md

 ### After Fine-tuning:</br>
 <img src="https://github.com/yuki-2025/llama3-8b-fine-tuning-math/assets/159591455/e331d367-d441-4f14-94eb-62bfe1e863e0" alt="Untitled design" width="600" height="400"></br></br>

-This part of the research study in The University of Chicago.
+This is part of the research exercise in The University of Chicago.
 The data is come from: https://github.com/rohanbalkondekar/finetune_llama2